circlefin/stablecoin-evm/doc/tokendesign.md

 which is the number of tokens that address is allowed to mint.
 As a `minter` mints tokens, the `mintingAllowance` will decline.

 - Only the `masterMinter` role may call configureMinter.
+-

 ### Resetting Minting Allowance
-As the `mintingAllowance` declines, `minters` will need their allowance reset periodically if they wish to continue minting.
-When a `minters` allowance is low CENTRE can make another call to `configureMinter` to reset the `mintingAllowance` to a higher value.
+The `minters` will need their allowance reset periodically to allow them to continue minting.
+When a `minter`'s allowance is low, CENTRE can make another call to `configureMinter` to reset the `mintingAllowance` to a higher value.

 ### Removing Minters